npscars/CarND-Advanced-Lane-Lines-P4/Project4_writeup.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I calculated the radius of curvature in the pipeline in IPython code cell 10 and 11.
 I also learned a great deal about class and how to use collections for smoothing the image.
-I would like to thank [Thomas Antony](https://github.com/thomasantony)for inspiring me to show how to use class for this project.
+I would like to thank [Thomas Antony](https://github.com/thomasantony) for inspiring me to show how to use class for this project.

 code cell 10 is where I define Lane class and its associated variables and methods.In this code cell and 11 the detection of lane lines and calculation of radius of curvature and position of vehicle with respect to center is done.